Peekskill Highlanders: Highlanders: North Atlantic League 1946 to 1949

 The Peekskill Highlanders won the 1946 North Atlantic League championship in their first season.
-The Highlanders ended the 1946 season with a record of 82–32, 1st in the regular season standings, 6.0 games ahead of the 2nd place Nazareth Cement Dusters, playing under Manager Tony Ravish.
-In the Playoffs, the Highlanders defeated the Stroudsburg Poconos 4 games to 2.
+The Highlanders ended the 1946 season with a record of 82–32, placing first in the regular season standings, finishing 6.0 games ahead of the second place Nazareth Cement Dusters, playing the season under Manager Tony Ravish.
+In the playoffs, the Highlanders defeated the Stroudsburg Poconos 4 games to 2 to advance.
 In the Finals, the Peekskill Highlanders won the championship by defeating the Carbondale Pioneers 4 games to 3.
 Playing at Peekskill Stadium, season home attendance was 51,200, an average of 898 per home game.

-The Highlanders' Tony Napoles pitched to an 18–0 record with a 2.32 ERA in the 1946 regular season.
+The Highlanders' Tony Napoles pitched to a perfect 18–0 record with a 2.32 ERA in the 1946 regular season.
 Napoles then had a 4–0 record in the playoffs, for a final record of 22–0.

 In their second season of North Atlantic League play, the 1947 Peekskill Highlanders reached the Finals of the North Atlantic League.
-Remaining as a New York Giants affiliate, Peekskill finished the 1947 regular season with a record of 69–64, 3rd in the North Atlantic League standings under player/Manager Al Gardella.
-In the Playoffs, Peekskill defeated the Kingston Dodgers 4 games to 1.
-In the North Atlantic League Finals, the Carbondale Pioneers beat the Peekskill Highlanders in five games.
+Remaining as a New York Giants affiliate, Peekskill finished the 1947 regular season with a record of 69–64, placing third in the North Atlantic League standings under player/Manager Al Gardella.
+In the first round of the playoffs, Peekskill defeated the Kingston Dodgers 4 games to 1.
+In the North Atlantic League finals, the Carbondale Pioneers beat the Peekskill Highlanders in five games.
 Season attendance was 23,300, an average of 350.

-The 1948 Peekskill Highlanders won the North Atlantic League Pennant under player/Manager Al Gardella.
-Playing as a St. Louis Browns affiliate, the Highlanders advanced to the Finals for the third consecutive season.
-Peekskill ended the 1948 regular season with a record of 84–49, 1st in the North Atlantic League and 2.0 games ahead of the 2nd place Carbondale Pioneers.
-In the 1948 Playoffs, Peekskill Highlanders defeated the Bloomingdale Troopers 4 games to 3.
-In the Finals, Carbondale swept the Peekskill Highlanders in four games.
+The 1948 Peekskill Highlanders won the North Atlantic League pennant under returning player/Manager Al Gardella.
+Playing as a St. Louis Browns affiliate, the Highlanders advanced to the league finals for the third consecutive season.
+Peekskill ended the 1948 regular season with a record of 84–49, placing first in the North Atlantic League and 2.0 games ahead of the second place Carbondale Pioneers.
+In the 1948 Playoffs, Peekskill defeated the Bloomingdale Troopers 4 games to 3.
+In the finals, Carbondale swept the Highlanders in four games.
 Home season attendance was 42,023, an average of 632.

 The Peekskill Highlanders played their final North Atlantic League season in 1949, advancing to the Finals for the fourth consecutive season.
-The Highlanders ended the 1949 regular season with a record of 64–75, 4th in the North Atlantic League standings with Al Gardella again serving as Manager.
-In the Playoffs, the Peekskill Highlanders defeated the Lebanon Chix 4 games to 1.
-In the Finals, the Stroudsburg Poconos defeated the Peekskill Highlanders in six games.
+The Highlanders ended the 1949 regular season with a record of 64–75, placing fourth in the North Atlantic League standings with Al Gardella again serving as manager.
+In the first round of the four-team playoffs, the Highlanders defeated the Lebanon Chix 4 games to 1.
+In the finals, the Stroudsburg Poconos defeated the Peekskill Highlanders in six games.
 Stroudsburg had finished the regular season with a 101–36 record and are listed among The National Baseball Association's top 100 minor league teams.
 The final season of play at Peekskill stadium saw total attendance of 27,300 an average of 393.
 Peekskill folded after the 1949 season.
 The North Atlantic League itself folded after the 1950 season.

 Peekskill has not fielded another minor league team.